kayahr/canonn-decryptor/README.md

 Development
 -----------

-It is recommended to edit the project with [Visual Studio Code].

-Run `npm start` to serve the project on localhost.
+Run `npm start` to start a development web server on localhost and open the provided URL in your browser.

 Testing
 -------

 Run `npm test` to check the TypeScript and CSS files and to run the unit tests.

-Within Visual Studio Code you can press `Ctrl-Shift-T` to run the unit tests.

 Deployment